furkankamer/itucsdb1932/docs/source/user/member1.rst

 Lectures
 ----------

-When you signed in successfully and see homepage, if you are a teacher or student you can route to Lectures page for lecture registry or creation.
+When you signed in successfully and see the homepage if you are a teacher or student you can route to Lectures page for lecture registry or creation.

 Teachers' Lectures Page
 ^^^^^^^^^^^^^^^

-When logged in as teacher, you can create a lecture from lectures page using select tags.
+When logged in as a teacher, you can create a lecture from the lectures page using select tags.
 You can select lecture name, time, day and building and quota for your new lecture.
-After selections you should click submit to create a lecture.
+After selections, you should click submit to create a lecture.
-If any other lecture exists that overlaps, it redirects to lectures page and warns you about that there is another lecture that overlaps.
+If any other lecture exists that overlaps, it redirects to the lectures page and warns you that there is another lecture that overlaps.
 Below we can see all these features.

 .. figure:: ../img/ftlectures.png
     :width: 100 %